DominikSuchecki/diet-app/README.md

-# Diet and Workout Tracker App
+# Diet and Workout Tracker App (The code still needs refactoring.
+I'm not happy with these large components)

-This app helps you track your diet and workouts.
+This is my first project in react.
+It helps you track your diet and workouts.
 You can use it to:

 1. **Calculate your calorie needs**: The app helps you calculate your daily calorie needs based on your age, sex, weight, height, and activity level.
 2. **Calculate the energy expenditure of activities**: You can enter data about your workouts, and the app will calculate how many calories you burned during each activity.